 Get fit, quit smoking, lose weight, change careers, find a significant other.
-Now that 2016 is well under way, the annual pressure to overhaul our lives is in full swing but that doesn’t mean you need to follow along.
+Now that 2017 is under way, the annual pressure to overhaul our lives is in full swing but that doesn’t mean you need to follow along.
 This year instead of setting outward resolutions why not take the journey inward and give yourself the gift of a better state of mind instead.
-Here are our top four resolutions to help you let the Zen into 2016 and so far, we haven’t found them impossible to stick to.
+Here are our top four resolutions to help you let the Zen into 2017 and so far, we haven’t found them impossible to stick to.

 Give fear the heave-ho!